‘Glow-up’ your retirement with a simple mindset switch

 The Oddfellows aims to improve its members’ lives through friendship and support.
 As well as its events, Oddfellows members can access a variety of benefits including care and welfare support and a travel club.
 There are also opportunities to volunteer and take part in fundraising initiatives.

-To find out more about Albert Oddfellows and its upcoming events, get in touch with Sam on [email protected] or call 07984 530287.
+To find out more about Concord Oddfellows and its upcoming events, get in touch with Steph Hopes on [email protected] or call 07312 115323

 Open to anyone, Dr Cope’s Zoom event will share powerful insights on how to thrive in retirement by living with purpose and focusing on what truly matters.
 With his trademark blend of warmth, humour, and down-to-earth wisdom, this talk promises to leave you uplifted, motivated, and ready to embrace all the possibilities of this exciting chapter of life.